generyand/umdc-cec-system/README.md

-# University of Mindanao Digos College Community Extension Center Management System (UMDC-CECMS)
+# UM Digos College Community Extension Center Management System (UMDC-CECMS)

-The University of Mindanao Digos College Community Extension Center Management System (UMDC-CECMS) is a comprehensive web-based platform designed to streamline the management and execution of community extension programs.
-This system serves as a central hub for planning, implementing, monitoring, and evaluating community outreach initiatives undertaken by the University of Mindanao Digos College.
+The UM Digos College Community Extension Center Management System (UMDC-CECMS) is a comprehensive web-based platform designed to streamline the management and execution of community extension programs.
+This system serves as a central hub for planning, implementing, monitoring, and evaluating community outreach initiatives undertaken by the UM Digos College.

 ## Purpose